Programme Code: T620 BA/A

 Mode of Attendance: Full-time

 The second year continues the study of Modern Standard Arabic and, at the same time introduces the student to classical Arabic and modern Arabic literature.
-An appropriate fourth course is chosen from the list of approved optional courses.
+An appropriate fourth module is chosen from the list of approved optional modules.

 The third year of the course is spent at an Arab university or Language Institute in the Middle East, where students study the colloquial language as well as Modern Standard Arabic, and write an extended essay in Arabic.
-View the prize-winning essays (with English abstract) written by students during the academic year 2014-15.
+View the prize-winning essays (with English abstract) written by students.

 Degree programmes at SOAS - including this one - can include language courses in more than forty African and Asian languages.
 It is SOAS students’ command of an African or Asian language which sets SOAS apart from other universities.

-Students take 4 units per year; there is some element of choice to develop special interests.
+Students take modules to the value of 120 credits per year.
+There is some element of choice to develop special interests.

-Language courses at an advanced level are also available to students who have the necessary background.
+Language modules at an advanced level are also available to students who have the necessary background.

 1. Core Module

-Must be passed in order to proceed to the following year of study
+Must be passed with an overall mark of 50 to proceed to the following year of study.

 2. Compulsory Module